My Moves

 Each move is easy to implement.
 None take much time, special kit, or practice.
 All they need is action, attitude and application.

-Please reach out to me if you want to learn more, or understand the stories behind how I discovered or use them.
+Please reach out to me if you want to learn more, or understand the stories behind how I discovered to use them.

 They worked for me, and might be just what you’re looking for.